google/badwolf/docs/bql.md

 You should not assume that the delete operation will be atomic.
-Most of the driver implementations may provide such property, but you will have to check with the driver implementation.
+Most of the driver implementations may provide such property, but you will have to check with the driver implementation too.

 ## Building new facts out of existing facts in graphs

-In some cases you want to create new facts--insert new triples---into a graph or graphs based on already existing facts.
+In some cases you want to create new facts -- insert new triples -- into a graph or graphs based on already existing facts.
 Constructing new facts requires two steps: (1) querying for the information that is going to be used to create new facts, and (2) how those new facts are going to be created.
 An